 13.9 Buyer shall indemnify Seller for any and all claims, damages, losses, and expenses arising out of or relating to any Hazardous Materials which are or were (i) present in or about Buyer’s equipment or the Site prior to the commencement of Seller’s work, (ii) improperly handled or disposed of by Buyer or Buyer’s employees, agents, contractors or subcontractors, or (iii) brought, generated, produced or released on Site by parties other than Seller.

-14.1 Each party may at any time propose changes in the schedule or scope of Products and/or Services.
+14.1 Each party may propose changes in the schedule or scope of Products and/or Services.
+Parties shall mutually agree on potential changes into the schedule or scope of a planned outage start date at least one hundred eighty (180) days before such start date to enable Seller’s ability to fulfill the request.
 Seller is not obligated to proceed with any change until both parties agree upon such change in writing.
 The written change documentation will describe the changes in scope and schedule, and the resulting changes in price and other provisions, as agreed.

 14.2 The scope, Contract Price, schedule, and other provisions will be equitably adjusted to reflect additional costs or obligations incurred by Seller resulting from a change, after Seller’s proposal date, in Buyer’s Site-specific requirements or procedures, or in industry specifications, codes, standards, applicable laws or regulations.
 Unless otherwise agreed by the parties, pricing for additional work arising from such changes shall be at Seller’s time and material rates.